jonasbarth/fds-2022-final-project/README.md

 # Final Project
 Final Project for Fundamentals of Data Science 2022.
+The project aim is to classify Landsat 7 satellite images from the Hindu Kush Himalaya region into glacier and non-glacier.

 # Contributors
 * Nemish Murawat